JulesBarbe/Fake-news-corrector/README.md

 through Latent Semantic Analysis.
 Due to limitations of the original dataset, results are not always reliable - use with caution!

-## Running the app
+## Running the app online through Heroku
-This web app is available in two flavours: as a pure Flask web app that allows a user to paste in an article's URL to have its reliability judged, or as a Google Chrome extension using the Flask app as a backend that allows a user to check whether or not the current page is a reliable article.
+This web app is available as a pure Flask web app hosted on Heroku that allows a user to paste in an article's URL to have its reliability judged, and as a Google Chrome extension using the Flask app as a backend that allows a user to check whether or not the current page is a reliable article.

-### Web app:
+### Web app
-1. Download the project from GitHub
-2. Run app.py, installing necessary dependencies as needed (see below)
-3. Click the link that appears in the console or navigate to http://localhost:5000
-4. Paste the URL of the article you'd like to classify into the text box!
+To run the webapp, simply go to https://fake-news-corrector.herokuapp.com and enter the URL of the article you'd like to judge the reliability of.
+No downloads necessary!

-### Chrome extension:
+### Chrome extension
+To run the Chrome Extension:
-1. Download the project from GitHub
+1. First download the "ChromeExtension" folder from this Github.
 2. In Google Chrome, open chrome://extensions and enable "Developer mode" in the top right corner
-3. Click "Load unpacked" and select the ChromeExtension folder within the downloaded project  files
+3. Click "Load unpacked" and select the ChromeExtension folder.
-4. Run app.py, installing necessary dependencies as needed (see below)
-5. Navigate to the news article you'd like to classify, click on the Fake News Corrector extension in the Extensions bar in the top right, and click the button!
+4. Navigate to the article you'd like to judge the reliability of.
+5. Click the Fake News Corrector extension in the Extensions bar in the top right of the Google Chrome window to get your results!

 ### Dependencies:
 1. For the newspaper/Article library, run